RoboProgramer/searchgroupinTG/README.md

 # searchgroupinTG
-How to search for a query in Telegram groups
+How to search for a query in Telegram groups messages and delete the message